throche/project_online-library-search-engine/README.md

 ## server side (online)

-When the server is booted, it will load three files in Python dictionnarys then it won't read any other files.
+When the server is booted, it will load three files in Python dictionnaries then it won't read any other files.
 The loaded files are :

 + `books_meta_data.csv` which contains meta-data for all books
 + `index_global_unique_word_to_id.csv` which contains all unique words and book_ids which have them
 + `books_distance.csv` which contains suggestions for every books

+From `project/src/server/main.py` :

+The server side uses a Rest API structure using the fastapi python package.

+The function `read_item(q: str)` are the endpoint to access for the search function and the suggestion function.

+They access the 3 indexes made during the offline pre-treatment operations.

+The indexes are loaded into dictionnaries, implemented using hashmaps.

+When several words are searched, the query string is broken into single words and only books containing all words will be returned as results.

 # Offline work & scripts